jsfenfen/irsx_cookbook/README.md

 IRSx will happily download files, one at a time, but if you've got millions consider whether there's a faster way.

 Amazon distributes a custom command line tool (AWS CLI) see more [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) that allows bulk copying and speeds up downloads, especially to another amazon bucket.
 It requires an Amazon password (Note that there's lots of ways of getting files from amazon, from FTP tools to s3 cmd too).
 There are [lotsa](https://stackoverflow.com/a/4721264) ways to do this.

+## Other Repositories

+IRSx is focused on reading xml forms using well-defined metadata; that metadata was *created* using [irs990_admin](https://github.com/jsfenfen/irs990_admin).
+The repo